Menu Close

 Cancellations and Refunds

-• The OPF will not provide refunds after the registration deadline January 15, 2024.
+• The Ottawa Piano Festival will not provide refunds after the registration deadline January 15, 2024.